matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

 is prohibitively complicated for simple clients (e.g. basic IOT devices reporting spatial telemetry).

+### No state events

+We could send location data as normal E2EE messages, with no state events involved.
+However, clients would have to back-paginate in an unbounded fashion to confidently say what the various beacons are doing rather than simply fishing it out of room state.

+### Including velocity

-We could include velocity data as well as displacement data here(especially as the W3C geolocation API provides it); this has been left for a future MSC in the interests of avoiding scope creep.
+We could include velocity data as well as displacement data here (especially as the W3C geolocation API provides it); this has been left for a future MSC in the interests of avoiding scope creep.